Nuked88/ComfyUI-N-Nodes/README.md

 - For uninstallation:
   - Delete the `ComfyUI-N-Nodes` folder in `custom_nodes`

+# Important
+These nodes were tested primarily in Windows in the default environment provided by ComfyUI and in the environment created by the [notebook](https://github.com/comfyanonymous/ComfyUI/blob/master/notebooks/comfyui_colab.ipynb) for paperspace specifically with the cyberes/gradient-base-py3.10:latest docker image.
+**Any other environment has not been tested.**

 # Update
 1. Navigate to the cloned repo e.g. `custom_nodes/ComfyUI-N-Nodes`